VitrA (sanitaryware): 1942–1999

 VitrA was founded in 1942 by Nejat Eczacıbaşı, the same year its first factory was built in Kartal, Turkey.

 After the war, the company started growing rapidly.
 Its core products at the time were ceramic plumbing fixtures.
 This represented an innovation in the Turkish market, dominated by marble.
 The ceramic novelty brought to an immediate success, so much so that in 1958 the company changed sectors from tile manufacturing to sanitaryware to meet the increasing demand.

-In 1966 the VitrA brand name was adopted.
+In 1966, the VitrA brand name was adopted.
 In 1977 production was started in Bozüyük, in 1979 an armature factory, in 1991 a bathroom furniture factory, and in 1992 a ceramic factory was built.

-The early 1980s saw the company begin to exports its products, initially to Germany, where it opened its first foreign branch.
+The early 1980s saw the company begin to export its products, initially to Germany, where it opened its first foreign branch.
 In 1999 VitrA acquired a tile factory in Ireland, 5 years after the acquisition of the tile factory a new one was built.